Carr et al 2015 Fig 1

 Breeding & Whelping area of Harp Seals (Pagophilus groenlandicus)

-Harp Seals breed in only four areas of the North Atlantic and adjacent waters.
+Harp Seals (Pagophilus groenlandicus) breed in exactly four areas of the North Atlantic and adjacent waters.
 In the western Atlantic, these are the Newfoundland / Labrador Ice Front and the southern Gulf of Saint Lawrence.
 These two areas are separated by the Strait of Belle Isle at the tip of the Northern Peninsula of Newfoundland, as well as the freshwater outflow of the St. Lawrence River.
 In the Eastern Atlantic, breeding populations occur at Jan Mayen Island, east of Greenland, and in the White Sea east of the Kola Peninsula.
-Overhunting of the Jan Mayen population reduced its numbers to a small fraction of its former size.
-The extent to which gene flow connects the western and eastern pairs, as well as trans-Atlantic exchange, has been a long-standing question.
+Over-hunting of the Jan Mayen population in the early 20th century reduced its numbers to a small fraction of its former size.
+The extent to which gene flow connects the Greenland and White Sea population, as well as trans-Atlantic exchange, has been a long-standing question.
 Genetic relationships between the four areas are examined in Carr et al. (2015).

 The Dominion of Newfoundland was a separate nation until union with the Dominion of Canada in 1949.
 Its postage stamps often depict wildlife: this stamp shows a "White Coat", a neonatal pup prior to weaning at ca. 12 days of age.